AssemblyScript/website/src/runtime.md

 When allocating a managed object, it is necessary to also provide its unique class id so the runtime can properly recognize it.
 The unique id of any managed type can be obtained via `idof<TheType>()`.
 Each concrete class \(like `String`, `Array<i32>`, `Array<f32>`\) has its own id.
 The ids of ArrayBuffer \(id=0\), String \(id=1\) and ArrayBufferView \(id=2\) are always the same, while all other ids are generated sequentially on first use of a class and differ between modules.
 Hence, it is usually necessary to `export Uint8Array_ID = idof<Uint8Array>()` for example when allocating one externally.
 The relevant interface is:

 * ```ts
-  function __alloc(size: usize, id: u32): usize
+  function __new(size: usize, id: u32): usize
   ```
-  Dynamically allocates a chunk of memory for an object represented by the specified id of at least the given size in bytes and returns its address.
+  Dynamically allocates an object represented by the specified id of at least the given size in bytes and returns its address.
 Alignment is guaranteed to be 16 bytes to fit up to v128 values naturally.
 Does not zero memory.

-The [loader](./loader.md) provides some additional functionality for convenience, like `__allocString`.
+The [loader](./loader.md) provides some additional functionality for convenience, like `__newString`.

 ### Managing lifetimes